luoluo-L/luoluo-L.github.io/_posts/2022-04-10-time-series-Los.md

 does not contain this information, and therefore we do not include resource information in our model.

-We use one-year historical data from one hospital with 300-500 ED cases daily.
-The first halfyear is used as training, and the second half-year as prediction.
+We use one-year historical data from one hospital with around 300-500 ED cases daily.
+The first half-year is used as training, and the second half-year as prediction.
 Figure 1 shows the input features and the results of the prediction.
 The predicted ED-LoS is smoother than the true ED-LoS but has strong correlation with the ground truth.